Hobo Nickel

 Nonetheless, he is determined to break the $1,000 mark for a nickel.

 'The best one I've done is $600,' he said.
 'I'm wanting to get $1,000 (for) one, just because I want to (make) a better coin.'
+The big story at the FUN show this year wasn't the news from the bourse floor.

 It happened on a Saturday night in January when Taylor and two hobo nickel carvers, Keith Pedersen of New Jersey and Owen Covert of California, went to dinner.